Form 990 Schedule L

 Who must file Schedule L?

-Non-profit organizations that file Form 990 or Form 990-EZ are generally required to complete Schedule L if they have engaged in any transactions or arrangements with interested persons during the tax year.
+Non-profit organizations that file IRS Form 990 or IRS Form 990-EZ are generally required to complete Schedule L if they have engaged in any transactions or arrangements with interested persons during the tax year.
 This includes transactions such as loans, compensation payments, sales or purchases of assets, and leases.

 Choose TaxZerone - Your Gateway to Seamless Tax Filing